rbiswas143/sfs/README.md

     # Querying SFS files
-    query           Query metadata of a file or directory in an SFS -p, --path
+    query           Query metadata of a file or directory in an SFS
-                        Path to file or directory to query (defaults to current working directory)

     # Deduplication
     find-dups      Check for duplicate files (by name and size) recursively